 In some parts of Asia it is polite to eat with your fingers, it’s probably best to get used to it and just dig in.
 If you hang about, the proprietors may grandly produce a fork or spoon and polish it with their fingers and a bit of spit.
 It happened to me.

 Most children will take to finger eating like ducks to a very familiar stretch of water.

 If the children aren’t into chopsticks you can usually get a spoon.

 It’s a good idea to travel with metal drinking straws.
 I really wouldn’t drink out of bottles or cans without giving them a really good clean, you don’t know what’s been climbing all over them.
 Here are some we recommend, for the US click here, For Australia click here and for the UK, click here.

 Feeding Travelling Children As Education

 Just think how much the children will learn from exposure to the different foods of the world, it reflects culture and religion, climate and distribution.
 They will experience the staples of different regions and see why they are so.
 They will compare farming, shopping, marketing and availability of foods from many regions.

-So, even if there is no mac n cheese and your child just doesn’t dig the local cuisine there will always be french fries, fresh fruit, eggs and pancakes, feeding travelling children isn’t so hard, the kids are unlikely to starve.
+So, even if there is no mac ‘n cheese and your child just doesn’t dig the local cuisine there will always be french fries, fresh fruit, eggs and pancakes, feeding travelling children isn’t so hard and your kids are unlikely to starve.
 Maybe they will enjoy the culinary adventure as much as you will.
-I wonder if I can tempt them with deep fried spider?
+Head over to our post about the best world cuisines.